rotarucalin/ha-marstek/README.md

 For advanced manual scheduling, use the service calls described below.

 ### Passive Mode
 Direct control of battery power.
-Use the `number.marstek_passive_power` entity to set the desired power:
+Use the `number.marstek_passive_power` entity or the `marstek.set_operating_mode_passive` service to control the battery:
 - Positive values: Discharge to grid
 - Negative values: Charge from grid
-- Default countdown: 300 seconds
+- Default countdown when using the number entity: 3600 seconds (1 hour)

+**Note**: Selecting "Passive" via the operating mode select entity does **not** automatically send a power command.
+You must explicitly set the desired power using the number entity or the `set_operating_mode_passive` service.
+This prevents unintended intermediate power values when switching modes.

 ## Services